This post is all about the ultimate christmas checklist.

 10. Christmas Checklist: A day before

-Finish up wrapping – If you bought any last minute gifts, this is the time to wrap them up and keep them safely.
-Finish cooking and prepare a schedule for Christmas day.
+Finish up wrapping – If you bought any last minute gifts, Christmas Eve is the perfect time to wrap them up and place them under the tree.
+Finish cooking and prepare a schedule for the next day: Christmas.

 Recharge Batteries – The last thing you want is to miss any happy moments during family gatherings.
 Recharge batteries you will use in your digital camera or video recorder.
 Check that your audio and video systems are working.